LucaBrembilla/LucaBrembilla/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=LucaBrembilla)

 I’m an Italian AI enthusiast 🇮🇹, currently living in Milan and finishing my Master’s at the Polytechnic University of Milan 🎓.
 I love working with AI, deep learning, and computer vision 🤖.
-Outside of coding, I’m a fan of music 🎧, art 🎨, and have been involved in creating graffiti 🖌️.
+Outside of coding, I’m a fan of music 🎧, reading 📚, and art 🖌️.

 As a former Vice President of Poli.Radio 📻, I’m passionate about technology and culture.
 You’ll often find me developing innovative solutions, reading books on AI, or enjoying a good mix on Spotify 🎶.